itsSimon-cse/Plagiarism-Detection-System-/README.md

    This should open the homepage of the Plagiarism Detection System, where you can start using the application.

 ## Contributing
   We welcome contributions!
 Please read `CONTRIBUTING.md` for guidelines on how to contribute to this project.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+by Me.